Open-Data-Science-at-SIO/RNAseq-workshop-2017/README.md

-# RNAseq workshop July 17-21, 2017
+# RNAseq workshop July 10-11, 2017

-These are tutorials for the RNAseq workshop at UC Davis in July, 2017.
+These are tutorials for the RNAseq workshop at SIO in Oct, 2017.

 They are under Creative Commons 0 license, free for all to use, reuse, and remix.